black-puppydog/pytorch_vgg_named/README.md

 # Named VGG Feature Extractors

-The networks provided here are the same as in `torchvision.models.vgg`, but they are built differently, so that you can extract lists of features in a single call like this:
+The networks provided here are the same (as in, the same weights and everything) as in `torchvision.models.vgg`, but they are built differently, so that you can extract lists of features in a single call like this:

 ```python3
 r11, r31, r51 = net.forward(targets=['relu1_1', 'relu3_1', 'relu5_1'])